 The Taxonomy Regulation2 amends SFDR and: (i) establishes a taxonomy, or glossary, for assessing whether certain economic activities are considered "environmentally sustainable" in accordance with one or more of six prescribed environmental objectives; and (ii) introduces additional disclosure obligations for products in scope of SFDR.
-In time, the intention is to extend the taxonomy beyond purely environmentally sustainable objectives to include social objectives.
+The intention is to extend the taxonomy beyond purely environmentally sustainable objectives to include social objectives, however, the social taxonomy has not materialised.